samlafell/mlb_project_v2/README.md

 MLB Project is currently in the testing phase with active development being carried out in a Docker Dev Container.
 The output and functioning of the services are verified using the `docker-compose up` command.
 The setup encapsulates the application and its dependencies into a Docker container to ensure consistency across different environments, making the development process smoother and more manageable.

+## Updates
+### 10/15/2023:
+- Added in Delta Lake standalone
+    - partitioned by team
+    - contains 2023 game-level data for Teams
+- Added [Azure Storage Info](#azurestorage) (user just needs to add storage container key in an env)

 ## Future Integrations

 In the subsequent stages of development, the project is slated to integrate with several robust technologies including: